A Pit Viper Snake Can 'See' You, Even in the Dark

 Advertisement

 Rattlesnakes bring something extra to the table.
-Jake and his fellow rattlers belong to a viper subfamily called Crotalinae, or the "pit vipers."
-Such reptiles come with an amazing, built-in tool they use to locate prey and predator alike.
+Jake and other rattlers belong to a viper subfamily called Crotalinae, or the "pit vipers."
+Such venomous snakes come with an amazing, built-in tool they use to locate warm blooded prey and predator alike.

 "There are currently 260 species of pit vipers recognized by science," says herpetologist Emily Taylor via email.
-Many reside in the Americas, though the subfamily also extends into parts of Southeast Asia.
+Many reside in North and South America, though the subfamily also extends into parts of Southeast Asia.

 Besides rattlers, the list of pit vipers includes cottonmouths, copperheads and the bushmaster snakes.